 When Ryan saw the video he reached out to thank Lindsey and Cohen for the unexpected goodbye hug and then Lindsey got to know of his loss.
 Lindsey knew right away divine intervention was behind her son’s unexpected act of kindness.
 “That hug from Cohen was a little blessing from God,” she said.
 “I believe in divine appointments and know that Ryan was the one to deliver our pizza for a reason.”

 Watch: Toddler gives goodbye hug to grieving pizza delivery man

-Rhode Island native, Ryan Catterson lost his 16-year-old daughter, Alyssa, who lived in California with his ex-wife, Danielle McCord.
-Sadly, Alyssa struggled with mental health.
+Rhode Island native, Ryan Catterson’s daughter Alyssa was struggling with mental health issues.
 And the night Cohen ran out to give Ryan a hug was the same week his daughter had passed away unexpectedly.
 “It’s going to be tough to know that I’m not going to be able to hug her again,” the grieving dad said.
 “After losing my daughter this past week, it just touched me because it was like she was there,” Ryan said.
 “It just meant a ton to me.”

 The video had an impact on Danielle McCord too as she said, “It’s so easy to miss people and their internal pain,” she said.
 “That even goes to our daughter.
 We didn’t know her pain.
 I can’t help but be grateful that somebody saw his pain and was able to be there for him.”
 “I give my thanks to Lindsey Sheely for being so supportive of us,” Danielle said on Facebook.
 “We’re total strangers, but you’d never know that based on the love and support she’s given.”